Biyuktul/Xchange/README.md

 ## Folder Structure
 - myenv: Virtual enviroment to isolate dependencies
 - Xchange: Django Project Folder that contains the main scraping logic
-- xchange-_front: A react project folder that contains react code that consumes and display the data fetched from the backend [django]
+- xchange_front: A react project folder that contains react code that consumes and display the data fetched from the backend [django]

 ## How to Run
 1. Clone the repository.